ArnabBir/apache-pinot-playbook/docs/23-solution-key.md

 ## How to Use This Solution Key

 This chapter provides design-quality answers to every exercise in Chapter 22.
 These are not the only valid answers.
-In many cases, there are multiple defensible approaches and the best answer depends on the specifics of your domain, your query workload and your operational constraints.
-What these answers aim to provide is a baseline that would hold up in a design review, a technical interview or a team planning session.
+In many cases, there are multiple defensible approaches and the best answer depends on your domain, your query workload and your operational constraints.

+> [!NOTE]
-Each answer includes reasoning, not just a conclusion.
-The reasoning matters more than the specific answer because it demonstrates the kind of thinking that leads to sound Pinot design decisions in practice.
+> The reasoning in each answer matters more than the specific conclusion.
+It demonstrates the kind of thinking that leads to sound Pinot design decisions in practice.
 Where relevant, answers reference the chapter that covers the underlying concept in depth, so you can revisit the full treatment if any point feels unfamiliar.

+> [!TIP]
-If you find yourself disagreeing with an answer, that is a good sign.
-It means you are thinking critically about the design space.
+> If you disagree with an answer, that is a good sign.
 Write down your alternative and the reasoning behind it.
 The best way to use this solution key is as a starting point for discussion, not as a final authority.

 ## Section A: Comprehension

+---

 ### 1. Why does the repo maintain both `trip_events` and `trip_state`?